✦ Up to $30,000+ Available

 Pros

-Largest assistance amount
+Largest single assistance amount

 Can combine with other programs